OceanParcels/Parcels/docs/index.rst

 ===================================

 Welcome to the documentation of Parcels.
-Here you'll find tutorials, documentation, and the API reference for Parcels.
+Here you'll find `installation instructions <installation.rst>`_, `tutorials and documentation <documentation.rst>`_, and the `API reference <reference.rst>`_ for Parcels.
 You can browse the documentation for older versions by using the version switcher in the left sidebar.

 .. toctree::
    :maxdepth: 2